chrisant996/clink/docs/clink.md

 <a name="alternatedefault"></a>

+> **Note:**
+>
-**&ast;** Some settings have alternative default values when Clink is installed with "Use enhanced default settings" checked in the setup program.
+> Some settings have alternative default values when Clink is installed with "Use enhanced default settings" checked in the setup program.
 This enables more of Clink's enhancements by default.

 > **Compatibility Notes:**
 > - The `esc_clears_line` setting has been replaced by a [`clink-reset-line`](#rlcmd-clink-reset-line) command that is by default bound to the <kbd>Escape</kbd> key.
 See [Customizing Key Bindings](#keybindings) for more information.